zzyzek/PunchOutModelSynthesis/doc/sokoita-notes.md

 the search to the specific level encountered.

-A simple test for knockout patterns can be setup by creating a small temporal example with the initial pattern restricted to the inital, test, knockout pattern, and the end pattern empty for non-wall positions.
+A simple test for knockout patterns can be setup by creating a small temporal example with the initial pattern restricted to the initial, test, knockout pattern, and the end pattern empty for non-wall positions.
 If the final configuration can be achieved, through simple constraint propagation, we know this isn't a knockout pattern.